Menu

 We hope that you have had a great half-term break.

-Welcome back to Summer Term 1 in Year 5.
+Welcome back to the final Summer Term 2 in Year 5.

 This Summer term, we will be reading the following texts: